 On this date, the Central Union High School District approved a $15,334.69 expenditure for the architectural plans, construction, and outfitting of a high school building for Black secondary students.
 California's Black population had increased in the first decades of the twentieth century.
 Located in the segregated Eastside neighborhood, the new school was fittingly called Eastside High School.
 This was one of the first Black High Schools in that Southern California area.
 Douglass High School is located in El Centro, CA, east of San Diego, about halfway to Yuma, AZ, in Imperial County.

 The superintendent created a separate school, supposedly because of overcrowding at the existing sites.
-Black parents registered early the following year only to have their children again assigned to the separate school.
+Black parents registered early the following year only to have their children again assigned to separate schools.
 Black parents organized the El Centro Parents Association and retained a Los Angeles attorney to represent them.
-Segregation, however, became institutionalized and continued for nearly a half century.
+Segregation, however, became institutionalized and continued for nearly a half-century.
 In 1923, for example, Professor William Payne, principal of the all-Black Dunbar Elementary School, went to El Centro High School to register his eldest daughter, Octavia.
 Admission was denied.

 After its founding a few years later, Eastside residents successfully petitioned the Board of Trustees to rename the school Douglass High School.
 Fifteen years elapsed before authorization was finally given to change the inscription on the building.
 Douglass High School, under Professor William Payne's leadership, offered both high school and junior college curricula.
 However, the school could not officially grant either degree.
 Central Union High School issued high school diplomas, and Imperial Valley Junior College conveyed the Associate of Arts degrees.

-Instructors at both the elementary and high school were remembered as being extraordinary teachers.
-Many talented young Black teachers applied to the district, since it was one of the few systems where a Black teacher could secure a regular teaching appointment.
-Common practice among districts throughout the state was to require Black teachers to have at least one year of experience as a regular teacher in a California district before a permanent appointment could be considered.
+Instructors at both the elementary and high schools were remembered as being extraordinary teachers.
+Many talented young Black teachers applied to the district since it was one of the few systems where a Black teacher could secure a regular teaching appointment.
+A common practice among districts throughout the state was to require Black teachers to have at least one year of experience as regular teachers in a California district before a permanent appointment could be considered.